cueo/kubernetes-training/README.md

 #### Replica Set
 - Maintain a set of pod in a stable state
 - Specify a number of pods, on deletion of a pod another pod automatically comes up

+#### Deployment
+- Useful for rolling deployements
+  - If we want to move to a newer version of the app

 ### Example yaml for Pod
 ```yaml